25Vaishnavibarge17/Python-Coding-Questions/README.md

 6) Write a Python code to find all pairs in array of integers whose sum is equal to given number.

 7) Write a Python Program to find second largest number in an array

+8) Write a Python Program to Find Sum Of Digits Of a Number with and without recursion method